 Photo of Richard J. Cino

-Richard J. Cino is the office managing principal of the Berkeley Heights and Monmouth County, New Jersey, offices of Jackson Lewis P.C.
-He is also co-leader of the Corporate Governance and Internal Investigations practice group.
+Richard J. Cino is a principal of the Berkeley Heights and Monmouth County, New Jersey, offices of Jackson Lewis P.C.
+He is also co-leader of the firm’s national Corporate Governance and Internal Investigations practice group and EPLI Service Group.

 In Wadler v.
 Bio-Rad Labs., Inc., the Ninth Circuit narrowed the circumstances under which a plaintiff can prove a Sarbanes-Oxley Act (“SOX”) claim.